tips

 How do I know if my stainless steel pan is hot enough?

 Use the water drop test.
-Flick a few drops of water into the pan.
-If they aggressively dance and bead up like mercury, the pan is ready.
-If they just sizzle and evaporate immediately, it needs more time.
+Flick a few drops of water into the dry pan.
+If they bead up and skitter around like marbles, the surface has reached the Leidenfrost point, which researchers measured at 185°C plus or minus 5, roughly 365°F, on polished stainless steel.
+If the drops just sizzle and vanish, the pan is still below that and needs more time.

 Can I preheat a non-stick pan on high heat?